seenthattinker/Conceptinero/wiki/sredEligible.md

 Methodology to determine if work meets the definition of SR&ED
 ------------------------------------------------------------------

 The following two-step methodology can be used to determine if and to what extent work meets the definition of SR&ED:

 1. Determine if there is SR&ED.

-![Note] In this step, the details of the work are examined to the point where the five questions can be answered.
+  - In this step, the details of the work are examined to the point where the five questions can be answered.

 1. Determine the extent of eligible work.

-![Note] In this step, the details of the work are examined to determine what work is SR&ED.
+  - In this step, the details of the work are examined to determine what work is SR&ED.